tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/常见问题/功能相关问题_intl.md

 If the forwarding bandwidth exceeds the service bandwidth, the traffic will slow down and packet loss may occur.
 >?
 100M free forwarding traffic is available for each Anti-DDoS Advanced instance.

-## Does Anti-DDoS Advanced support session persistence?
+## Does Anti-DDoS Advanced support conversation persistence?
 Yes.
-We keep a session alive for 600 seconds.
+It keeps a conversation available for 600 seconds.
 ## Why is my Anti-DDoS Advanced IP blocked when it’s being attacked?
 Tencent Cloud reduces the cost by sharing infrastructure, with a public IP shared among all users.
 When a massive traffic attack occurs, the entire Tencent cloud network may be affected, in addition to the target servers.
 In order to prevent non-targeted servers from being affected and ensure network stability, we need to block the targeted server IP.